-The mission of the Orono Public brings people, ideas and knowledge together to inspire lifelong learning and strengthen community.
+The mission of the Orono Public Library brings people, ideas and knowledge together to inspire lifelong learning and strengthen community.

 The policies of the Orono Public Library, adopted by the Orono Town Council and the Library Board of Trustees, are designed to provide an environment that will promote the accomplishment of this mission.

 The Orono Public Library provides materials and resources for information, entertainment, intellectual development, and enrichment of the people of the community.
 The library endeavors to:

 - Select, organize, and make available books, audio-visual materials and information in a wide variety of formats.

 - Provide guidance and assistance in the location, selection and use of library materials.

 - Inform, enrich, preserve, and promote community engagement, ranging from government issues to recreational activities.